LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * `MRPudpp --help` instead of `python3 udpp.py --help`
 * `MRPproxy --help` instead of `python3 proxy.py --help`

-In addition, these commands are available globally in the system without the terminal shell being located in the library folder.
+In addition, these commands are available globally in the system without the terminal shell being located in the (+mrp)-library folder.